foremast/foremast/_docs/lambda_events.rst

 ``type``
 ~~~~~~~~

 Specifies what type of Lambda event/trigger to use.
-This needs to be set for all events
+This needs to be set for all events.

     | *Options*: